|Movie Title/Year and Brief Scene Description|

 Belloq had an obsessed, transcendent look on his face - he believed that the blinding light in the Ark was beautiful.
 Ghostly spirits hypnotically zoomed around everyone - but apparently, God's wrath had been summoned, as the forms changed from wondrous to deadly visions.
 Belloq was besieged by the ghostly images and screamed in horror - the interlopers were punished by a lethal dose of death for breaking the sacred taboo.

 The villain was consumed by flames, and piercing firebolts and shafts of fire zapped the rest of the Nazis through the heart.
 One firebolt actually traveled through one of the movie cameras, destroying the visual evidence of the event!
-Toht's head, along with the heads of several other commanding Nazis, melted into dripping ooze by the extreme heat, while Belloq's head exploded.
+Major Arnold Toht's (Ronald Lacey) head, along with the heads of several other commanding Nazis, including Colonel Herman Dietrich (Wolf Kahler) melted into dripping ooze by the extreme heat, while Belloq's head exploded.

 The climactic firestorm created a rushing vacuum of wind and a rising plume of fire above the island.
 Suddenly, the blinding fire in the heavenly sky reversed itself, and the fire was sucked and swallowed up by the Ark.
 When the forces were returned inside the Ark, the lid slammed down tightly and neatly shut and sealed itself, and covered up the divine powers.